 Other potential sources of injury include malfunctioning of equipment, which can trap or crush workers.
 Oil rigs may blow, which means the oil bursts through the restraints that keep it flowing at a regular, contained pace.
 When this happens, machinery can collapse, injuring or killing workers.
 Blowouts also create serious fire hazards, and workers have been trapped and burned in fires before.

 There’s also the fact that workers are routinely exposed to toxic chemicals.
 For instance, reports News 4 San Antonio, a number of deaths in oilfield workers were later discovered to be related to manual gauging, which is the process of sampling oil or gas to determine its content.
 While these deaths often masquerade as heart disease, many of them displayed strong links between death and exposure to gases.

 While in the wake of an accident it might seem like you have no options, that isn’t true at all.
 If you or your loved one was harmed working on an oil field, there’s a good chance you have a case for compensation.
 If at all possible, we will help you with your case and ensure you get the compensation you’re owed.
 In addition to speaking Spanish, we offer free consultations so we can assess your case.

 If you have been injured working on an oil field, or your loved one has died in this line of work, you absolutely deserve the compensation that will allow you to move on with your life as quickly as possible.

 We have extensive experience representing people in Texas with accident, injury, and death cases.
-Please get in touch for your free initial consultation by calling 210-298-6666 or filling out the contact form on our website.
+Please get in touch for your free initial consultation by filling out the contact form on our website.